samba2/ubuntu-microphone-mute-indicator/README.md

 For this, I assigned the "Calculator" key (you can choose any other) to toggle:<br>
 ![](screenshot/keyboard_shortcut.png). <br>
-With this setup, I can mute/ unmute myself from any other application and don't have to switch back to the VC software which is really handy.
+With this setup, I can mute/ unmute myself from any application by just pressing the assigned hotkey.
+I don't have to switch back to the VC software to activate it - which is really handy.

 The issue now was that I didn't know in which state the system mic was.
-Was it still "on" or did I already mute myself???
+Was it still "on" or did I already mute myself??
 So I was looking for a simple way to permanently see the status of the system mic.
 I thought off an
 "On Air" light of recording studios but simpler + in software.

 The result was this little script.